tomcuel/Real_Estate_Market_Analysis_Project/README.md

 # Real Estate Market Analysis Project
-> In the context of a statistic lesson on times series, this project analyzes the real estate market in Ille-et-Vilaine, France.
+> In the context of a statistics lesson on time series, this project analyzes the real estate market in Ille-et-Vilaine, France.
 Using historical transaction data, we aim to identify key factors influencing house prices and develop simple predictive models to estimate future prices.

-The dataset can be found on the Kaggle website via this (https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr) or by searching by its name : Housing prices France 35 it isn't in the repositery for size constraints matter because of GitHub There will be a sample of the datasets, with all the interesting columns for out modelling everything is based of the inital dataset for the code, but there are representative datasets that can be used with a few tweaks
+The dataset can be found on the Kaggle website via this link(https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr), or by searching for its name: Housing Prices France 35.
+Due to size constraints on GitHub, the dataset is not available in the repository.
+However, a sample of the dataset, containing only the relevant columns for modeling, is provided.
+All code is based on the initial dataset, though representative datasets can be used with minor adjustments.

 #### Tables of contents
 * [Path Tree](#path-tree)